NaimaZouidi/Generative-deep-learning-with-TensorFlow_assignements/README.md

 # Generative-deep-learning-with-Tensorflow-assignements

-This repository contains my answers to the Generative deep learning with TensorFlow in Coursera.
+This repository contains my answers to the Generative deep learning with TensorFlow assignments in Coursera.
 In this course, we explored style transfer and generative models such as Variational Auto-encoder (VAE) and Generative adversarial Network (GAN).
 We also:

 1) Built AutoEncoders on the MNIST dataset and the Fashion MNIST dataset.
 2) Implemented de-noising algorithms using an AutoEncoder to produce a clean image from a noisy one.